 My Review of Hatch Embroidery Software:

-Two years ago Hatch was introduced to the Home Embroidery market as an unknown software program, now just two short years later it has already developed a reputation as the being the best software in the industry.
-Now, you must be wondering… how is that possible in such a short period of time?
+A few years ago, Hatch was introduced to the Home Embroidery market as an unknown software program, Now just a few short years later, it has already developed a reputation as the best software in the industry.
+You must be wondering… how is that possible in such a short period of time?

-After witnessing the contract embroidery industry change in volume due to off-shore competition we evolved to digitizing and then finally began transitioning into the home embroidery market 17 years ago.
+After witnessing the contract embroidery industry change in volume due to off-shore competition, we evolved to digitizing and then finally began transitioning into the home embroidery market 20ish years ago.
 I’ve got to be honest, it wasn’t an easy transition.
-The terminology was different, the machines were different, the software was different and to be honest the thing I noticed most was that the quality of embroidery was VERY different!
+The terminology, machines, and software were all different, and to be honest, the thing I noticed most was that the quality of embroidery was VERY different!

 This now leads into answering the initial question, “why is Hatch the best software in the home industry?”.
 The answer can be given using one-word “Wilcom”!